ericajini/Pewlett-Hackard-Analysis/README.md

 ## Overview:

 The purpose of this analysis is to review the number of employees who are eligible to retire per title at Pewlett-Hackard.
-The company is also looking to introduce a mentorship program where some of the qualified retirees could participate to help the new-hires succeed.
+The company is also looking to introduce a mentorship program where some of the qualified retirees could participate working part time to help the new-hires succeed.

 ## Results: